ferdinand-popp/telomerehunter2/README.md

 - **Missing dependencies:** Check `requirements.txt`.
 - **Banding file missing:** Needs reference genome banding file `-b` otherwise analysis will run without reads mapped to subtelomeres.
 - **Plotting:** Try disabling with `--plotNone` or use plotting only mode with `--plotNone`.
+- **Minor changes to TH1:** Skipping the tvrs normalization per 100 bp, improved detection of GXXGGG TVRs, read lengths are estimated from first 1000 reads, added TRPM

 For help: [GitHub Issues](https://github.com/fpopp22/telomerehunter2/issues) or our FAQ.